ZHzhang01/General_regression_interference/README.md

-**Here is the code for the work ``General auxiliary variables with approximate neighbourhood interference''.**
+**Here is the code for the work ``General auxiliary variables with approximate neighbourhood interference''.** R version: 4.1.2.